azharlabs/papert-code/docs/tools/mcp-server.md

 }
 ```

-When Qwen Code receives this response, it will:
+When Papert Code receives this response, it will:

 1. Extract all the text and combine it into a single `functionResponse` part for the model.
 2. Present the image data as a separate `inlineData` part.
 3. Provide a clean, user-friendly summary in the CLI, indicating that both text and an image were received.

-This enables you to build sophisticated tools that can provide rich, multi-modal context to the Qwen model.
+This enables you to build sophisticated tools that can provide rich, multi-modal context to the Papert model.

 ## MCP Prompts as Slash Commands

-In addition to tools, MCP servers can expose predefined prompts that can be executed as slash commands within Qwen Code.
+In addition to tools, MCP servers can expose predefined prompts that can be executed as slash commands within Papert Code.
 This allows you to create shortcuts for common or complex queries that can be easily invoked by name.

 ### Defining Prompts on the Server